 1. When is intravenous contrast used?
+IV contrast is useful in suspected or known tumor, i

 IV contrast is useful in suspected or known tumor, infection, or vascular malformation.
 2. Why is the bone plus algorithm utilzied?

-This helps in assessing bony changes from tumor (e.g., smooth remodeling versus aggressive destruction) or infection.

-3. Why can't one simply use soft tissue algorithm with bone windows?

-This would have diminished bony detail compared to true bone plus algorithm, and subtle destructive lesions could be obscured.
+- This helps in assessing bony changes from tumor (e.g., smooth remodeling versus aggressive destruction) or infection.
+3. Why can't one simply use soft tissue algorithm with bone windows? - This would have diminished bony detail compared to true bone plus algorithm, and subtle destructive lesions could be obscured. - 4.
+Why use Auto/Smart mA?